New York City Hits COVID Vaccine Milestone Of 9 Million Doses Administered

-NEW YORK (CBSNewYork) – New York City has hit a major vaccine milestone.
+NEW YORK (CBSNewYork) – New York City hit a major vaccine milestone Monday.

-Nine million doses of the COVID vaccine have been administered citywide.READ MORE: Road To Reopening: New York Sports And Entertainment Venues Welcome Back Fans At Full Capacity
+Nine million doses of the COVID vaccine have been administered citywide.READ MORE: Road To Reopening: Dance Parties, Watch Parties Feature Happy Crowds In New York City And Beyond

-That includes doses given in the city to non-city residents.READ MORE: Foo Fighters Rock MSG In First Full-Capacity Show In New York City Since Most COVID-19 Restrictions Lifted
+That includes doses given in the city to non-city residents.READ MORE: New Jersey Lab Comes Up With Rapid Analysis Test That Specifically Looks For COVID-19 Delta Variant

 - New York State book online here or call 1-833-NYS-4-VAX

-Note: Editor’s note: This story was originally published on Monday, June 21.